Emessanakis/netdrive/frontend/README.md

 NetDrive Frontend is a production-deployed Single Page Application (SPA) that offers:
 - **Media Gallery** — Browse, view, and organize images and videos with an intuitive grid layout
-- **File Upload** — Drag & drop or click to upload with real-time progress tracking (up to 10GB files)
+- **File Upload** — Drag & drop or click to upload with real-time progress tracking (currently 10MB, scaling to 10GB)
 - **Storage Management** — Visual storage usage tracking with interactive donut charts
 - **User Authentication** — Secure login/signup with Google OAuth integration
 - **File Operations** — Favorites, trash/restore, permanent deletion, and sharing